AJPomerantz/ajpomerantz.github.io/index.md

 This artifact builds on the previous one by implementing its functionality.
 The functions below are what build the the layout page and fill it with useful information.

 The init function is what builds the weight tracking table.
+This function calls the apply text watcher and goal reached functions.

 ```
     public void init(){